-Heckler-Koch P7 PSP pistol partially disassembled; the slide retarding piston is clearly seen under the slide.
+Heckler-Koch P7 PSP partially disassembled; the slide retarding piston can be clearly seen under the slide.

 P7M8 Pistol.
 Note magazine release lever in the base of the enlarged triggerguard, as well as heat shield above the trigger.

 P7M13 Pistol, with thicker grip frame to accept large capacity, double stack magazine.

 P7M10, with its thicker and heavier slide, necessary to safely fire the more powerful .40SW ammunition.
 Note the cut in the slide just behind the ejection port, necessary for reliable ejection.

 The Heckler & Koch P7 Pistol was first introduced in 1976.
 The Heckler & Koch company began the process of developing a new selfloading pistol of compact size, with enhanced safety features in 1971.
 After several years of prototyping and experiments, HK finally released the PSP (‘Polizei Selbstlade-Pistole’ or ‘Police Selfloading Pistol’).
 It was intended for use by the West German Police, and consequently the PSP was adopted by several police departments, as well as Border police units as the P7.

 Mass production of the P7 started in 1979.
 By 1981 the Heckler & Koch company brought out an updated version of the P7, the P7M8.
 The M8 featured a magazine release relocated from the heel of the grip to the base of the trigger guard.
 This was the replacement of the ‘European’ style set up with an ‘American’ one instead.
 With the P7M8 there was also an enlarged triggerguard and heat shield added inside the triggerguard.
 This heatshield was to protect the trigger finger from the hot part of the frame, containing the retarding gas cylinder.